 When we isolate the earliest Christian sects, which in my mind were the Ebionites, Cerinthians, and Carpocratians (AH i.25-26), we see, despite significant theological differences, they all centered around this theme – the Spirit descended onto Jesus.
 It had not been with him for his entire life, as the canonical Gospels of Matthew and Luke would imply.
 The Spirit encapsulation was a new and temporary phenomenon in Jesus’s life.

 The fact that these groups all used scaled-down versions of the Gospel of Matthew (ie a Proto-Synoptic Gospel), which lacked the virgin birth and resurrection, makes it even more clear that the focal point of the story was the baptism, and the powers it afforded Jesus.
 This proto-synoptic Gospel probably resembled Mark as much as it did Matthew; when you compare church father Irenaeus’s characterization of Cerinthus in Against Heresies i.26.1 and his description about what sort of people were using the Gospel of Mark in AH iii.11.7, the theologies seem like an exact match.
-It was later church fathers, notably Epiphanius, who made the explicit case that Cerinthus used Matthew, making Cerinthus parallel to Paul’s Cephas in Galatians – a wrong-headed follower of James who came to reject the practice of eating with the uncircumcised.
-According to Epiphanius, it was Cerinthus who looked to be an exact match to Paul’s version of Cephas when he opposed Peter’s eating with the uncircumcised in Acts 11:1-3.
+It was later church fathers, notably Epiphanius, who made the explicit case that Cerinthus used Matthew, making Cerinthus parallel to Paul’s Cephas in Galatians – a wrong-headed follower of James who came to reject the practice of eating with (and like) the uncircumcised Gentiles.
+According to Epiphanius, it was Cerinthus who looked to be an mimicked the Cephas in Galatians 2 when he opposed Peter’s eating with the uncircumcised in Acts 11:1-3.

-Jesus’s ordinary nature could not have been more clear than in Mark 3:21, when Jesus’s family considered locking him up because they thought he was out of his mind for casting out demons.
+The author’s intention that Jesus was an ordinary person could not have been more clear than in Mark 3:21, when Jesus’s family considered locking him up because they thought he was out of his mind for casting out demons.
+Of course, any parent of a son who was implanted by the seed of God should expect a fair amount of demon-casting.
+By revealing Jesus Christ’s family’s intention to lock him up, Mark alerted his readers that these scenes were unanticipated by Jesus’s most inner circle.

 The big question, which I suppose will never be answered satisfactorily in the mainstream is this: given that the focal point of the earliest Synoptic Gospel was the Spirit, rather than the attributes of the man who encapsulated the Spirit, doesn’t it make more sense that the man in the story was simply a metaphor for any Christian who received the Spirit via baptism?
 Rather than a specific person who was active in the 30s?